maplibre/maplibre-style-spec/docs/types.md

 #### Animate between different projections based on zoom level**

 Use a [`camera expression`](./expressions.md#camera-expressions), to animate between projections based on zoom, using [`interpolate-projection`](./expressions.md#interpolate-projection) function.
-The example below will yield an adaptive globe that transitions from `stereographic` to `mercator` between zoom 10 and 12.
+The example below will yield an adaptive globe that interpolates from `stereographic` to `mercator` between zoom 10 and 12.

 ```ts
 type: ["interpolate-projection", ["linear"], ["zoom"],